 Applicants from the Province of Québec must complete two years of appropriate study in a CEGEP program, with successful completion of the Diplome d’études collegiales (DEC) and at least two full years of undergraduate university study in Canada, earning the cumulative GPA requirements above.

 It is the student's responsibility to enquire with the regulatory body for the jurisdiction and program standards in which he/she wishes to practice to ensure that CMCC entrance requirements meet the eligibility requirements for pertinent licensing board examinations.

 Applicants from outside Canada (International Students)

-- Proof of proficiency in English, if English is not his/her first language.
+Proof of proficiency in English.
 All courses at CMCC are conducted in the English language, therefore students must have sufficient facility in English to understand and profit from instruction.
 All students for whom English is not their first language are required to submit evidence of their proficiency in English by providing:

 b) a minimum score of 7 on the International English Language Testing System (IELTS) Academic test.
 This test may be taken at http://ielts.org.

 - Transcripts from institutions outside Canada must be evaluated on a course-by-course basis by the following agency only: